 - You can download Cortina d’Ampezzo map from tourism site.

 - The currency used in Cortina is euro’s

 - Try some local sparkling wine, Trentodoc is so nice!

 - Cortina is a great day trip from Venice if you there on holiday.

 - Take a helicopter from Venice to Cortina d’Ampezzo, if you are looking to indulge and money is not a problem.

 - If you don’t have a car, make sure your accommodation in Cortina is located near a ski bus stop.

-Make sure that you have the right travel insurance so your mind can be at ease when you are hitting the ski slopes in the Dolomities Italy.
+Make sure that you have the right travel insurance before hitting the ski slopes in the Dolomities Italy.
 Compare the best holiday insurance for FREE

 Other Ski Resorts in Italy